Self-Neglect & Hoarding

 The Care Act Guidance states that self-neglect covers a wide range of behaviour; neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.

-Included below are resources to assist professionals to identify and respond appropriately when supporting people where concerns exist in relation to Self-Neglect and Hoarding and the form for making a referral.
+Below are resources to help professionals to identify and respond appropriately in relation to Self-Neglect and Hoarding and the form for making a referral.

 Self-Neglect and Hoarding Resources